 7. Finally, all that is left to do to complete this DIY Fathers day gift, is to place the map tin can coin pot in the pre-cut hole in the base of the nightstand caddy.
 Then, chose a family picture for the photo holder.

 I have lots of other ideas for upcycled Father’s Day gifts on Pillarboxblue.
-If your looking for more beside organization ideas there are the personalized map decoupaged glass tray or the unique map mason jar banks.
+If you’re looking for more bedside organization ideas there are the personalized map decoupaged glass tray or the unique map mason jar banks.

 For more woodworking project ideas visit DIYideacenter.com.